risk-first/website/Coordination-Risk.md

 In large organisations, teams are created and leaders chosen for those teams precisely to mitigate this [Communication Risk](Communication-Risk).
 We're all familiar with this: control of the team is ceded to the leader, who takes on the role of 'handing down' direction from above, but also 'reporting up' issues that cannot be resolved within the team.
 In Vroom and Yetton's model, this is moving from a **GII** or **CII** to an **AI** or **AII** style of leadership.

-Clearly, this is just a _model_, it's not set in stone and decision making styles usually change from day-to-day and decision to decision.
+Clearly, this is just a _model_, it's not set in stone and decision making styles usually change from day-to-day and decision-to-decision.
 The same is not true in our software - _rules are rules_.

 ## In Software Processes